Australian Dollar Forecast: Will AUD Rise To USD0.70 In 2025?

 Currency swings could be impacted in 2025 by:

-- Policy moves by new US President Donald Trump and how it impacts tensions with China.
+• Trade negotiations by new US President Donald Trump and how it impacts tensions with China and the EU.

 Increased geopolitical turmoil can significantly disrupt international trade and fuel ongoing concern about oil prices, which could increase inflationary pressure and a flight-to-safety by investors.